NekoOne/Katyusha/README.md

 **Info**

- •Katyusha is fairly new, and will have things like bugs, errors, misspellings, and much more.
+ - Katyusha is fairly new, and will have things like bugs, errors, misspellings, and much more.
-    If you encounter a problem, do not be alarmed, just click <a href=“https://discord.gg/44d5THq/”>here</a> to go to our support server!
+    If you encounter a problem, do not be alarmed, just click [here](https://discord.gg/44d5THq) to go to our support server!

-  •If you want to help create non-existant commands, you can by looking at our <a href=“https://github.com/NekoOne/katyusha”>wiki!</a>
+      - You can't have problems, if you don't [invite](https://discordapp.com/oauth2/authorize?client_id=636296711937196057&scope=bot&permissions=8) her!